1) Why doesn't PCRT GUI come with icons?

 5) Can I use PCRT on old PCs?

 Yes, you can.
-You can download the 32 bit version and run it on even very old PCs.
+You can download the 32 bit version, burn it on CD (if your BIOS doesn't support usb boot) and run it on even very old PCs.

-6) Why isn't PCRT updated to the last Ubuntu version?
+6) Why isn't PCRT updated to the latest Ubuntu version?

 Because it is based on a LTS, so it will be updated when the 16.04 LTS is no more supported.